jeffshumphreys/filmcab/README.md

 # FilmCab
-This repository is the code base for a Powershell desktop application that manages my movie and television collection, and also collects as much metadata as is available.
+This repository is the code base for a set of Powershell scripts that manages my movie and television collection, and also collects as much metadata as is available.
+These are run by a generated set of Windows Scheduled Tasks daily.

 I chose the name FilmCab as an abbreviation of Film Cabinet.
 The cabinet itself is just physical drives, though, and this does more than that.
 It's a film collector management program.
 Perhaps FilmColl would be better.
 But I've gotten attached to the name now.

 The code is now all being rewritten using PowerShell 7 Core, ODBC, and PostgreSQL 15.
 I use the Visual Studio Code editor to write code, using the PowerShell Extension (Pre-Release Edition).
 C++ and Qt are off the table for now.